-The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS 5DS are two digital cameras that were announced, respectively, in March 2013 and February 2015.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (100D) and a full frame sensor.
-The 100D has a resolution of 17.9 megapixel, whereas the 5DS provides 50.3 MP.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS 5DS are two digital cameras that were revealed to the public, respectively, in March 2013 and February 2015.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (100D) and a full frame (5DS) sensor.
+The 100D has a resolution of 17.9 megapixels, whereas the 5DS provides 50.3 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Canon 5DS.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5DS is considerably larger (66 percent) than the Canon 100D.
 Moreover, the 5DS is substantially heavier (129 percent) than the 100D.
 It is noteworthy in this context that the 5DS is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5DS) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (100D).
 You can compare the optics available in the Canon EF Lens Catalog.